craftercms/docs/source/system-administrators/reindexing-content.rst

 It is necessary from time to time to reindex content due to schema changes, migrations and other scenarios.
 A bulk deployment will push all content to your index but involves several steps in addition to indexing which may not be needed.
-This article shows how to use the deployer to (re)index content that has already been deployed.
+This article shows you how to use the deployer to (re)index content that has already been deployed.

 Reindexing the site content can be done using the reprocess feature in Crafter Deployer.